 During World War II, Ogburn was in Merrill’s Marauders, an American unit that fought in Burma.
 After the war, Ogburn wrote a book called The Marauders, and worked for the State Department.
 He may have been the first American to see the futility of fighting in Vietnam.
 In 1950, he warned that Western nations couldn’t defeat the Vietnamese Communists; if the Communists suffered a military setback, they would go “underground until a more propitious occasion presented itself.”
 A prescient warning indeed.

 Many Americans are aghast at Biden’s border policy.
 Is he trying to destroy the country as quickly as possible?
 Or is he trying to bring millions of foreigners into the country because he’s confident that they’ll eventually vote Democratic?
 Is he willing to destroy the country in order to keep the Democratic party in power?
 The border mess shows that you can’t run a country as a charity, and you can’t prioritize humanitarian considerations.
+(As Chaudhuri said, “the most obvious moral judgment on a political situation is not necessarily a right judgment, and for humane feelings to go for a straight tilt at politics is even more quixotic than tilting at windmills.”)
 With respect to the border, Trump had the right instincts, pursued the right policies, and achieved the right results.

 The Democrats’ border policy, like their scheme to create new states, seems to be an effort to dilute the votes of Republicans.
 Diluting is akin to disenfranchising.
 The Democrats are pursuing an extreme policy of Disenfranchise and Destroy.
 Republican anger hasn’t exploded yet, but it’s simmering.
 We should expect some sort of political violence or civil strife.